longturn/freeciv21/docs/General/Manuals/client-manual.rst

     rows of available options, many more will be found in the client.
 Any item with a check mark in the :guilabel:`Out` column will be shown in the :guilabel:`Server Log/Chat` widget.
 Any item with a check mark in the :guilabel:`Mes` column will be shown in the :guilabel:`Messages` widget (see `Messages`_).
-Lastly, any item with a check mark in the :guilabel:`Pop` column will be shown in a Pop-Up Message Box window.
+Lastly, any item with a check mark in the :guilabel:`Pop` column will be shown in a pop up message box window.

 .. figure:: ../../_static/images/gui-elements/message-options.png
   :scale: 65%